RONEW2J/RONEW2J/README.md

 I'm a backend developer from Kazakhstan, open to opportunities in backend development or DevOps.
 I bring a solid foundation in building scalable web applications, automating infrastructure, and working with modern cloud and container technologies.

-- 🌱 Currently sharpening my skills in Django, Spring Boot, Docker, and Google Cloud Platform
+- 🌱 Currently sharpening my skills in Python and Golang, Docker and Google Cloud Platform
 - ⚙️ Experienced in designing and deploying robust systems using CI/CD, Redis, and task queues
 - 🧠 Passionate about system architecture, infrastructure as code, and performance optimization